Why did the Office issue this rule?

 A service provider is required to supply its full legal name, physical street address (not a post office box), any alternate names used by the service provider, and the name, organization, physical mail address (street address or post office box), telephone number, and email address of its designated agent.

 Yes, but only with prior approval of the Copyright Office, which will only be given upon written request and in exceptional circumstances, such where there is a demonstrable threat to an individual’s personal safety or security, such that it may be dangerous to publicly publish a street address where such individual can be located.
-To obtain a waiver, the service provider must send a signed letter, addressed to the “U.S. Copyright Office, Office of the General Counsel” and sent to the address for time-sensitive requests set forth in 37 C.F.R.
-201.1(c)(1), containing the following information: (1) the name of the service provider; (2) the post office box address that the service provider wishes to use; (3) a detailed statement providing the reasons supporting the request, with explanation of the specific threat(s) to an individual’s personal safety or security; and (4) an email address and/or physical mail address for any responsive correspondence from the Office.
+To obtain a waiver, the service provider must make a written request submitted either by email, to [email protected], or by signed letter, addressed to the “U.S. Copyright Office, Office of the General Counsel” and sent to the address for time-sensitive requests set forth in 37 C.F.R.
+201.1(c)(1), containing the following information: (1) the name of the service provider; (2) the post office box address that the service provider wishes to use; (3) a detailed statement providing the reasons supporting the request, with explanation of the specific threat(s) to an individual’s personal safety or security; and (4) an email address for any responsive correspondence from the Office.
 There is no fee associated with making this request.
 If the request is approved, the service provider may display the post office box address on its website and will receive instructions from the Office as to how to complete the Office’s electronic registration process.
 Please note that this only applies to a service provider’s address.
 A waiver is not necessary to provide a post office box for a designated agent’s address.

 The first name, last name, telephone number, and email address of a representative of the service provider who will serve as the primary point of contact for communications with the Office, and a telephone number and email address for the service provider.
 Information for a secondary point of contact may be provided as well.
 While optional, the Copyright Office strongly recommends providing information for a secondary contact as a backup to best ensure that important communications from the Office reach the appropriate person.
 The primary and secondary contacts are attached to the registration account, as opposed to the service provider’s designation.
 This means that these individuals are the primary and secondary contacts for all service providers managed by a single account.
 This is in contrast to the service provider and designated agent contact information which is specific to each service provider and which may be different from the primary and secondary contacts’ information.